Daycare service and education

 The supplementary daycare fee is based on income.

-There are four primary schools (grades 1-6) in Larsmo: Bosund, Holm, Näs, and Risö school.
-Cronhjelmskolan is the only school in Larsmo for grades 7-9.
+There are four primary schools (grades 1-6) in Larsmo: Bosund school, Näs school, Holm school, and Risö school.
+Cronhjelmskolan is the only school for lower secondary education (grades 7-9) in Larsmo.
+All five schools provide education in Swedish.

-Finnish-speaking pupils (pre-primary school to 9th grade) attend Finnish-speaking schools in Jakobstad.
+Finnish-speaking pupils (pre-primary school to 9th grade) can attend school in Finnish in Jakobstad.

 Preparatory education for pre-primary education and comprehensive education